storacha/w3infra/docs/ucan-invocation-stream.md

 The `admin-metrics` table has a partition key `name` with the metric name we keep track.
 With this, we can easily update and query each of the `admin` metrics we care about.

 In the context of `space-metrics` table, a partition key with `space` is used together with a sort key `name` with the metric name.
 This way, we are able to track and query each metric for a given space.

-### Delivery Firehose

-Each UCAN Invocation/receipt that goes through the stream is stored in S3.
-We [partition log storage](https://github.com/storacha/upload-service-infra/blob/9def8df1ac3e0dda6e7aad710b1ec534af50af0a/stacks/firehose-stack.js#L163) by "type" (ie, `workflow` or `receipt`), "op" (ie, the UCAN's ability - `store/add`, `upload/remove`, etc) and "day" (a `%Y-%m-%d` formatted string).
-We designed partitioning this way to make it easy and efficient to find logs for a particular operation on a particular date, which is used extensively by AWS Athena to make UCAN log queries efficient.

-For example, receipts of the `store/add` operation from January 1, 2024 are stored in:

-`/logs/receipt/store/add/2024-01-01`

-#### Glue

-We [use AWS Glue](https://github.com/storacha/upload-service-infra/blob/9def8df1ac3e0dda6e7aad710b1ec534af50af0a/stacks/firehose-stack.js#L171) to define "tables" that take advantage of the partitioning structure above.
-Glue allows us to define "columns" that map to either partition parameters or keys and nested keys in the JSON-formatted UCAN values themselves.

-#### Athena

-Athena uses the tables defined in Glue to execute SQL queries as map-reduce jobs over the parititioned UCAN logs in S3.
-We define a variety of useful default queries in the [firehose stack](https://github.com/storacha/upload-service-infra/blob/9def8df1ac3e0dda6e7aad710b1ec534af50af0a/stacks/firehose-stack.js#L604) and often use the interactive query console in the AWS Athena console to run ad-hoc queries.

-Athena queries are efficient as long as they are constrained to only search a relatively small number of `day`s.
-Queries that do not put constraints on the `day` partition key run the risk of loading and searching a large amount of data, and should be used carefully.